aiven/aiven-docs/docs/platform/howto/btar/manage-backup-to-another-region.md

    selecting **Save**.

 :::important
-Think carefully before you decide to change a backup region.
-Since each change of a backup region triggers a new base backup, you can change a backup region only infrequently.
+When you change the backup region, a new base backup is triggered.
+To change the backup region again, wait until the triggered base backup is complete.
 :::

 ## Monitor a service with BTAR

-There are a few things you may want to check for your Aiven service in the context for
+There are a few things you may want to check for your Aiven service in the context of
 BTAR:

 - What is the status of a secondary backup?